-Prerequisite: PSYC 1102; PSYC 2000 or PSYC 2010; PSYC 2500; PSYC 3020; PSYC 3030

-The primary objective of this course is to understand hate.
-We will be exploring current research into hate crimes and hate groups as well as examining both the futility and utility of hate.
-Topics that will be covered include, but are not limited to in-group/out-group bias, self-esteem, aggression, history of hate groups, hate on the internet and in the media, hate crime legislation and Constitutional issues.
+Prerequisite: PSYC 1102; PSYC 2000 or PSYC 2010; PSYC 2500; PSYC 3020; PSYC 3030 limited to in-group/out-group bias, self-esteem, aggression, history of hate groups, hate on the internet and in the media, hate crime legislation and Constitutional issues.
 Additionally, we will be debating controversial topics in the areas of race, sexual orientation, gender, gender identity or expression and religion.